 Sheath of the Vessels (Fig. 40, k).-Beneath the fascia lata in the upper part of the thigh will now be seen a delicate fascia, containing a little fat and covering the femoral vessels, called the sheath of the femoral vessels.
 This sheath is a tube, broader above than below and becoming gradually lost upon the vessels, the anterior part of which is continuous with the fascia transversalis, and the posterior part with the fascia iliaca of the abdomen, beneath Poupart's ligament.
-Three vertical incisions, one in the centre and one at each side of the tubular sheath, will enable the dissector to see that it is divided by two slender septa into three a.
-Middle cutaneous nerve.
+Three vertical incisions, one in the centre and one at each side of the tubular sheath, will enable the dissector to see that it is divided by two slender septa into three compartments, the femoral artery occupying the outermost, the femoral vein the middle, and the innermost or smallest one being occupied only by a lymphatic gland.
+This last division of the femoral sheath is the femoral or crural canal.